tmcdonough106/tmcdonough106.github.io/_pages/about.md

 - Minding the (Experimental) Gap: Comparing Prosociality and Comprehension with Real and Hypothetical Incentives in the Lab and Online (with [Reuben Kline](https://sites.google.com/site/reubenckline/), [Alexa Bankert](https://www.alexabankert.com/), and [Ignacio Urbina](https://sites.google.com/stonybrook.edu/ignacio-urbina/))
 - Testing the Availability Condition in Framing Experiments (with William Brown)
 - Information Framing Effects on Individual Climate Urgency
-- Micropolitical Policy Shocks: Experimentally Testing Issue Reprioritization (with [Reuben Kline](https://sites.google.com/site/reubenckline/))
+- Goal Resolution and Political Reprioritization (with [Reuben Kline](https://sites.google.com/site/reubenckline/))
 - Does Social Signaling in a Public Goods Game Encourage Pareto Optimality or Detrimental Freeriding? (with William Brown and Josh McDonnell)

 Thanks for stopping by!
 Email me if you'd like to collaborate.